It\^{o}--F\"{o}llmer Calculus in Banach Spaces I: The It\^{o} Formula: Properties of quadratic variations

 By a discussion similar to the proof of Proposition~\ref{5.6b}, we see that a path of finite variation has scalar quadratic variation.

-\begin{Prop} Let $A$ be a c\`{a}dl\`{a}g path of finite variation in a Banach space $E$.
+\begin{proposition} Let $A$ be a c\`{a}dl\`{a}g path of finite variation in a Banach space $E$.
 If $(\pi_n)$ satisfies Condition (C) for $A$, then $A$ has the scalar quadratic covariation given by